 The Oxford English dictionary defines selfie as ‘a photograph that one has taken of oneself, typically one taken with a smartphone …’.
 However for Bangladeshis the definition appeared to extend to any photo of them.
 Bangladesh is a poor country and smart phones are financially out of reach for most, so it seems the meaning of selfie has been adapted to ensure the population doesn’t have to miss out on the phenomenon of selfies.

-Our best people shots from Bangladesh are on Kathmandu and Beyond Photography but we thought it would be fun to post a few of the many selfie photos taken on our iPhones during our travels around the country.
+Our best people shots from Bangladesh are in our Bangladesh photo gallery and the post Are the People of Bangladesh the Friendliest in the World? but we thought it would be fun to post a few of the many selfie photos taken on our iPhones during our travels around the country.

 Most frequently the request for a selfie was simply for us to take pictures of them with our camera.
 Often they weren’t even interested in seeing the results.* Sometimes they wanted one or both of us in the photo.
 Sometimes they wanted their friend to take the photo on their phone.
 Then the friend wanted a photo with him or her in it.
 And, strangely, many times they pointed at someone else and said “photo” as if it were a way of playing a joke on their friend: ”Ha-ha, they’re taking your photo!”
 I concluded it might be a vanity thing – secretly they want their photo taken but were too shy to ask and by getting us to photograph their friend, they hoped we would also snap them.